Stanford Solar Center

 Space Weather Monitors is program for students around the world to build inexpensive monitors to detect solar flares and other ionospheric disturbances.
 A limited number of high school and community college instructors can apply to receive a monitor for Sudden Ionospheric Disturbances (SIDs).

-A series of Comics stars a rubber chicken and peacock, who discover answers to questions about the Sun and stars.
+A series of Comics stars a rubber chicken and peacock who discover answers to questions about the Sun and stars.
+The full-color comic books can be downloaded as PDFs.

 Ancient Observations provides information about ancient observatories and sites in the Eastern and Western hemispheres.